Brévent / Flégère (1030 m - 2525 m) - 5kms from Amazon Creek

 Le Vallée Blanche/Aiguille du Midi (3842 m – top station) – 4kms from Amazon Creek

 The Aiguille du Midi translates as the ‘needle of the South’.
-With great viewing platforms it offers the most spectacular scenery Chamonix has to offer from the summit of the highest cable car in Europe.
+From the summit of the highest cable car in Europe, with its great viewing platforms, it offers the most spectacular views in Chamonix.
 A ‘must do’ for all visitors to the Chamonix valley, you really do feel like you are on the roof top of Europe!
 The Valley Blanche (La Vallée Blanche) ski run starts at the top of the Aiguille de Midi and finishes in Chamonix’s town centre (snow permitting).

 Click here to view more information on the different ski areas in Chamonix and Mont Blanc